Nortech-International/cordova-plugin-socket-tcp/README.md

 LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 ## What's new
- - 1.2.3 - fixed iOS socket closing crashes [iOS]
+ - 1.2.3 - fixed iOS socket closing crashes
- - 1.5.0 - added iOS open and write timeouts, changed js errors format [iOS]
+ - 1.5.0 - added iOS open and write timeouts, changed js errors format
- - 1.5.1 - fixed cordova js bridge implementation [js]
+ - 1.5.1 - fixed cordova js bridge implementation
- - 1.5.2 - fixed iOS open timeout [iOS]
+ - 1.5.2 - fixed iOS open timeout
- - 1.5.3 - added Android open and write timeouts [Android]
+ - 1.5.3 - added Android open and write timeouts
- - 1.5.4 - fixed iOS closing sockets on open timeout [iOS]
+ - 1.5.4 - fixed iOS closing sockets on open timeout
- - 1.6.0 - close old existing sockets on reopen by destination ports.
-Removed iOS trash sources [iOS, Android]
- - 1.7.0 - added codes to error handlers [iOS, Android]
- - 1.7.1 - error handler bugfixes [Android]
- - 1.7.2 - working with Capacitor 3 and TypeScript
+ - 1.5.5 - reverted "added Android open and write timeouts"

-Nexperience LDA, 2021